homothetyhk/HollowKnight.BenchwarpMod/README.md

 	- Cooldown: adds a 300s cooldown to the deploy button
 	- Noninteractive: deployed bench cannot be interacted with, except via warping (e.g. preventing use during boss fights)
 	- No Mid-Air Deploy: the game must recognize the player as grounded in order to deploy
-	- Blacklist Rooms: prevents use of deploy in rooms which do not allow dreamgate, and if the player does not have lantern, prevents use of deploy in rooms which are dark
+	- No Dark Rooms or Dream Rooms: prevents use of deploy in Dream World rooms, and if the player does not have lantern, prevents use of deploy in rooms which are dark
 	- Reduce Preloads: when the game starts up, only the selected style is preloaded.
 To use other styles, the player must restart the game.
+	- No preloads: no bench styles are preloaded.
+The deploy button instead will create a respawn marker.
+To deploy benches, the player must change the setting and restart.

 Credits
 Seanpr - developed the UI, as part of DebugMod